What Happens During a Workplace Needs Assessment?

 A Workplace Needs Assessment (WNA) is a supportive, confidential process designed to explore what an individual needs to thrive at work.
 It’s not a medical appointment or performance review, it’s a collaborative conversation focused on removing barriers and enabling success.

-This article walks you through what to expect from the process and how to get the best out of it.
+This article walks you (the employee) through what to expect from the process and how to get the best out of it.

 Who Carries Out the Workplace Needs Assessment?